JupiterOne/graph-azure/docs/development.md

 1. Identify an Azure account for local development.
 It is highly recommended that you avoid targeting a production Active Directory or Subscription, because tests rely on Polly.js recordings for playback in CI/CD environments.
-   JupiterOne staff developers each have their own Azure Subscription.
 1. Create credentials with write permissions to configure `<graph-azure>/terraform/.env`.
-The Terraform Azure provider client needs a lot more permissions than the integration itself
+The Terraform Azure provider client needs a lot more permissions than the integration itself.
 1. Create an App Registration with read permissions to configure `<graph-azure>/.env`.
 The integration Azure client will use this for ingesting information about the targeted Active Directory and Azure